lgbouma/gyro-interp/docs/source/faqs.rst

 Once stars begin getting this young, there are other age-dating techniques that may be more constraining.
-For instance, you might search spectra for lithium absorption, searching broadband photometry for near-infrared excesses, or analyze HR diagrams for evidence of pre-main-sequence evolution.
+For instance, you might search spectra for lithium absorption, check broadband photometry for near-infrared excesses, or analyze HR diagrams for evidence of pre-main-sequence evolution.

 What happens for stars older than 2.6 Gyr?